What hides behind Meteorite 411? Tue 12 May 2026

 and:

-Babb's Mill meteorite.
+Other side of Babb's Mill artefact.
 Source: Annalen des Naturhistorischen Museums in Wien Naturhistorisches Museum, p297

-It's probably one of the stones so often missing from meteorites, Oliver Farrington suggested.
+Anyway, Oliver Farrington suggested, it's probably just one of the stones so often missing from meteorites.

 You can confirm for yourself whether the Babb's Mill meteorite is a stone or an artefact.
 Just read the descriptions that managed to escape its various lab tests: